CodeForPittsburgh/CodeForPittsburgh.github.io/_projects/unlandmarks.md

 - If you are a journalist, email us at <unlandmarks@gmail.com>, or interview our much-cooler friends: [Carnegie Libraries of Pittsburgh,](https://twitter.com/carnegielibrary) [Western Pennsylvania Regional Data Center](https://twitter.com/wprdc), or [Code and Supply](https://twitter.com/codeandsupply).

 - If you are a local nonprofit with a focus on the built environment, we'd love to work together.
 Email us at <unlandmarks@gmail.com>.

+## Creating a new Commons

+The intent of the project is to create a shared set of community memories.
+The places and stories of the past are individual - this map brings them together, and forms a set of data meant for the whole community.

+Community submissions to the map are gifts - gifts of memory, research, stories, history.
+Community members who nominate Unlandmarks, research build and destruction dates, interview their neighbors, write up histories, these community members are collectively building a common, personal history.

+These are not gifts for Code for Pittsburgh - they are gifts to the greater Pittsburgh community.
+As such, they are available under the Creative Commons Zero (CC0) license, which allows for full and complete use and re-use, with no need for attribution (though it's nice!).

+In simple terms, the map and all associated community data is in the Public Domain as soon as it is submitted.
+Anyone in the world is free to use, reuse, borrow, write up, print out, research, re-use, or in all other ways make use of the data.
+The community made it, and *everyone* gets to use it.

+Together, we are building a shared, available, open public history, for ourselves, and for generations to come.
+Thank you to everyone who has gifted their stories so far.

 ## Code for Pittsburgh?